How to Draw Shmee's Ford Mustang Shelby GT500 Step-by-Step

 Next, I colored the headlights.

-I first colored the lightest parts of the left headlight with Ice Grey 1 and I colored the right headlight with Ice Grey 2.
+I first colored the lightest parts of the left headlight with Neutral Grey 02 (CG020), and I colored the right headlight with Neutral Grey 03 (CG030).

-Next, I colored the darker parts in the left headlight with Ice Grey 4 and 7 and I added some details in the right headlights using the same colors.
+Next, I colored the darker parts in the left headlight with Neutral Grey 05 (CG050) and Neutral Grey 07 (CG070), and I added some details in the right headlights using the same colors.

-Lastly, I added some really dark parts with Blue Black in the left headlight and I added the orange tone in the blinker light with Mandarin.
+Lastly, I added some really dark parts with Neutral Grey 7 (NG07) in the left headlight, and I added the orange tone in the blinker light with Apricot (Y10).

 Step 9: Color the Vents and Stripes on the Hood of the GT500